sueszli/blog/job market.md

 in this parallel universe, there is a "job market score" that is calculated based on these metrics and a perfect indicator for how suitable you are for a job.

-this means that jobs are assigned purely based on supply, demand and your score:
+this means that jobs are assigned purely based on supply, demand and your score. we assume that the best paying jobs are:

-- lower demand for a profession = higher competition for employment
-- higher demand for a profession = lower competition for employment

-but the demand for a profession doesn't influence the pay or complexity of the job.

-we assume that the best paying jobs are:

 - the most complex (require the highest education, experience, skills)
 - the highest in demand